-You can pay adoption fees in cash or by e-transfer to email@example.com
+You can pay adoption fees by e-transfer to email@example.com

 WHARF DOES NOT ACCEPT DEBIT OR CREDIT

 Puppies (10 weeks to 1 year) $450

 Small breed dogs $450

 Dogs with a stomach tack to prevent GDV are an additional $200 (please see information below and link to a video that explains why this is necessary)

 Guinea Pigs $90 for a pair

 – vet check to ensure the pet is healthy for adoption

 If the animal is adopted before the booster vaccination the adoptive parent is responsible for completing the rest of the vaccinations.
 Any vet bills incurred on the animal after the adoption process is the responsibility of the new owner.